-This is another EXCLUSIVE and a crime I warned about in previous blog postings when the City of Victoria began allowing medical marijuana outlets.
-This is an unregulated industry in Victoria.
-Because of the nature of the product being sold it is certain to attract opportunistic criminals as well as organized crime.
-This will come in the form of motorcycle gangs and other gangs.
+This is another EXCLUSIVE.
+I warned about this crime in previous blog postings when the City of Victoria began allowing what it calls medical marijuana outlets.
+I told you that the nature of the product sold made it certain to attract criminals and organized crime both.
+You were told that the crime would come in the form of biker gangs and other gangs.
 Therefore, the headline Langford Med.
 Marijuana Supplier Burgled should come as no surprise to readers of this blog.

 Heard on the street and verified

-This particular burglary can NOT be chalked up as “just another burglary” because of what was stolen.
+Because of what was stolen this particular burglary cannot be chalked up as just another burglary.
 So why did I have to go to street sources in Victoria to learn of a drug theft in Langford?
-I guess it is possible that RCMP was never told of the burglary or of the “drug side” of the burglary.
-I know that if I was involved in what, at best, is a quasi-legal business, I would be very hesitant to give “full disclosure”, if any disclosure what-so-ever to the police.
+It is possible that RCMP was never told of the burglary or of the “drug side” of the burglary.
+I know that if I was involved in what is a quasi-legal business, I would hesitate to give “full disclosure” to the police.

 I must also consider that we never heard about this crime because it involved using the words “drugs” and “Langford” in the same sentence.
-Those are two topics which Mayor Stew Young does not like being linked together because doing so reminds people of the Langford gang problem and of Langford’s position in the Vancouver Island drug chain.
-A special warning to you, “Just because the Langford gangs also deal in more heavy duty drugs, do not think for a minute that they overlook marijuana.
-It is an extremely valuable commodity to them”.
+Those are two topics which Mayor Stew Young does not like linked together.
+Doing so reminds people of the Langford gang problem and of Langford’s position in the Vancouver Island drug chain.

 Why was this specific residence targeted?